NishanthARao/Quad-Simulink-Simulation/README.md

 Steps:

 1)Download files into the same folder say, "Quad_folder".
 Thus your "Quad_folder" need to contain all of the above files in it.
 Go to Necessary Files.zip where you will find three folders.
 Extract these three folders into the "Quad_folder" itself.
 This is important as two of the three folders contains textures and animation related files in it.
+NOw your "Quad_folder" needs to have three folders + above files that you downloaded.

 2)Run the init_vars.m on your Matlab console to initialise the variables.